 As described in the section entitled "Dividend Policy," we do not anticipate declaring or paying dividends to holders of our common stock in the foreseeable future.
 However, if we do make distributions of cash or property on our common stock, such distributions will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
-Amounts not treated as dividends for U.S. federal income tax purposes will first constitute a return of capital and be applied against and reduce a Non-U.S. Holder's adjusted tax basis in its common stock, but not below zero.
+Amounts not treated as dividends for U.S. Holder's adjusted tax basis in its common stock, but not below zero.
 Any excess will be treated as capital gain and will be treated as described below under "- Sale or Other Taxable Disposition."